ziyan-xiaoyu/SpatialMQA/README.md

 abstruct.

 ### 2 Spatial dataset: Splits, statistics, and meta-data
+SpatialMQA is based on manual annotation of images in the COCO dataset.
+Without relying on bbox, it divides the spatial relationship categories into six categories according to the concept of spatial coordinate system.
+The divisions are regular and have no intersections.
+At the same time, we ensure the richness of subject and object categories, eliminate language bias, and examine the ability of MLLMs to substitute different perspectives, while maintaining a relatively balanced amount of data.
+In addition, based on the centralized training of the team, we use script tools for manual annotation, which greatly improves the quality of the dataset and the consistency of standards.
 Below are a few examples.

 _The cat is behind the laptop_.
 (True)   |  _The cow is ahead of the person._ (False) | _The cake is at the edge of the dining table._ (True) | _The horse is left of the person._ (False)